francescocarpanese/code_acme/README.md

 <details>
 <summary><b>virtualenv</b></summary>
 <br>
-Make sure your user has the installation rights.
+Make sure your user has the writing rights.
 If not, run with `sudo`.

 Generate and activate virtual env.
 ```